 PY 400 Psychology Internship

 This course will allow students to explore opportunities in the field of Psychology.
 Students will undertake a semester-long experience where they will gain hands-on practice in research, counseling, or community organizations.
-Prerequisite: PY 210 or PY 220; PY 300; PY 240

 PY 400A Psychology Internship